ibm-cloud-docs/vpc/vsi_instance_storage_how_to.md

 ### Reporting instance storage information
 {: #instance-storage-reporting}

 You can report instance storage information for your virtual server instance by using the following CLI example.
-Substitute your own instance ID or name .
+Substitute your own instance ID or name.

 ```sh
 ibmcloud is instance-disks 0716_f8c0fd3b-cada-46c3-91f6-c271937ef488